rhean-propp/game_development/adventure_game/docs/100_days_of_code_log.md

 **Thoughts:**

 Had some trouble parsing the input for player movement with the global variables.
 I might re-do the parser before I proceed with the player movement.

+### Day 74: April 28th, 2022
+#####

+**Today's Progress:**
+1. Worked on the help menu.
+Improved functionality and user readability.
+2. Started working on verb/noun parser.

+**Thoughts:**

+Yesterday was the first day of 100 days of code that I missed.
+It was by no means intentional, my day was jam packed and doing 100 days of code slipped my mind.
+So today I'm doing twice the work, 2 hours to make up for the lost time.